Future-Power-Networks/Simplus-Grid-Tool/README.md

-# Power-System-Analysis-Toolbox (Version: v2020-OCT-22)
+# Power-System-Analysis-Toolbox (Version: v2020-NOV-07)

-A Matlab/Simulink-based toolbox for dynamic analysis and simulations of large power systems.
+A Matlab/Simulink-based toolbox (Matlab 2020b) for dynamic analysis and simulations of large power systems.

-Matlab Version: 2020b.
 To be continued.

 Copyright 2020, Simplex, Ltd.

-Notes:
+# Help

-For using the toolbox, please run "Main_Custormer".
+For using the toolbox, please run "Main_Custormer.m".

+For setting custormized data, please use "netlist.xlsx".

-For previous version of matlab, please convert "Simplex_PowerSystems_2016a.slx" to the required version, and then use it to cover "Simplex_PowerSystems.slx".
+If the old version of Matlab is used, please convert "Simplex_PowerSystems_2016a.slx" to the required version, and make it cover "Simplex_PowerSystems.slx".
+The Matlab version eailier than 2016a is not supported currently.